c3ilabuser/student9_lab/exercise2.md

 ##Verify test success and approve production deployment

 * Flip back to your pipeline browser tab.
 You should see a new pipeline execution.
+Click into it.
 This time, the test stage should succeed because you've corrected the title.
 * Once the pipeline steps for testing your app have completed, you'll be prompted to approve the deployment (promotion) of the app to production.
 Click the approve button and watch the pipeline complete.